 Fragile coastal vegetation makes up most of the terrestrial flora.
 Surveys have recorded 201 native plant species including four priority species and several communities of special conservation interest including mangroves (Avicennia marina), saltbush flats and Atriplex cinerea dwarf shrubland.

 Dutch navigator Frederik de Houtman was the first European to encounter the low-lying islands on 29 July 1619.
 He named them the Abrolhos Islands.
 Sailors of the 1600s used the Portuguese cry ‘Abrolhos’ (open your eyes) to warn of offshore reefs or other spiked obstructions in the sea.
 When Houtman narrowly missed being wrecked, he most likely wrote this as a caution in the empty space on his chart to warn other sailors of the dangers.

 The rugged nature of the Abrolhos coastline is clearly demonstrated by the number of ships and boats that have been wrecked on the islands over time.
-These include early Dutch sailing vessels en route to the Dutch East Indies (now Indonesia).
+These include several early Dutch sailing vessels en route to the Dutch East Indies (now Indonesia).
 The resulting shipwrecks created the earliest European archaeological sites in Australia.
 The Batavia (1629) wreck is located in the Wallabi Group and is well known for its horrific story of mutiny and subsequent massacre.